Preparing Your Proposal - Pre-Award: Proposal Preparation & Submission

 Vice President for Development and Alumni/ae Affairs

 In some cases, the Vice President for Development and Alumni/ae Affairs may be required to sign the proposal.
 Upon signing the proposal, ODAA assures that the project adheres to the guidelines promulgated by the specific corporation or foundation.
-Research Administration coordinates all required signatures with ODAA.
+Grants Management coordinates all required signatures with ODAA.

 F. Special Approvals

 In most cases, the University will not provide support for graduate assistantships on sponsored projects unless full overhead is provided on the grant or contract.
-Exceptions to this policy must be approved by the Graduate School and Research Administration.
+Exceptions to this policy must be approved by the Graduate School and Grants Management.

 Use of Human Subjects